danilojr-delacruz/numerolinguistics/README.md

   * What's a safe testing threshold for all languages?
   * What's the highest fixed point in any language?
   * What is the longest cycle in any language?
-  * Are there any other features of interest?
-  * Apply notions of centrality from Network Science.